Fernando Gomes (football administrator)

 Fernando Soares Gomes da Silva (born 21 February 1952) is a Portuguese sports administrator.
-He is a member of the FIFA Council since September 2017.
-He was President of the Portuguese Football Federation from December 2011 to February 2025, and a Vice-President of UEFA from 2017 to 2023.
+He has been a member of the FIFA Council since September 2017 and has served as President of the Olympic Committee of Portugal since 2025.
+He served as President of the Portuguese Football Federation from December 2011 to February 2025, and as a Vice-President of UEFA from 2017 to 2023.

-He is a former basketball player and League President and had a long career with the FC Porto, where he was a member of the management board from 2000 to 2010.
+He is a former basketball player and former league president, and he also had a long career at FC Porto, where he served on the board of directors from 2000 to 2010.

 Gomes holds a degree in economics from the University of Porto.